animaze97/animaze97.github.io/aboutme.md

 subtitle: What makes me intresting
 ---

-My name is Anirudh Aggarwal.
-I have the following qualities:
+Following are somethings which intrigue me:

+- Machine learning
-- I suck at online gaming (except Counter-strike -- I'm a champ at that, ping me if you need proof)
+- Online gaming (except Counter-strike -- I'm a champ at that, ping me if you need proof)
-- I find Machine learning intriguing

 What else do you need?

+###Detailed Info
+Can have a look at my resume through the link at top right.

 ### Motivation